This is the final installment of a 4 part series in which I share some of the details of the road my wife and I took to pursue financial independence.

 Here are some of my favorites:

 The personal finance space has tons of great bloggers and podcasters, so please don’t take offense if I’ve excluded some of your favorites.
-For example, I appreciate Mr. Money Mustache, but I’ve never gravitated towards his blog as regular habit for whatever reason.
+For example, I appreciate Mr. Money Mustache, but I’ve never gravitated towards his blog as a regular habit for whatever reason.

 You are far from alone if you are interested in pursuing financial independence.
 The community embraces newcomers and is eager for anyone and everyone to hop aboard the movement and help spread the FIRE!